garance-buricatu/User-Level-Thread-Library/README.md

 This is problematic because input-output can be blocking.
 We have a problem when a user-level thread blocks – the whole program would stall.
-To prevent this problem, we use a dedicated executor for I/O. The idea is to offload the input and output operations to the I/O executor such that the compute executor would not block.
+To prevent this problem, we use a dedicated executor for I/O. The idea is to offload the input and output operations to the I/O executor such that the compute executor would not block.<br/>
 For instance, sut_read() would read data from an external process much like the read() you would do on a socket.
 The sut_read() can stall (delay) the task until the data arrives.
 With user- level threading, stalling the task is not a good idea.
 We want to receive the data without stalling the executor with the following approach.
 When a task issues sut_read() we send the request to a request queue and the task itself is put in a wait queue.
-When the response arrives, the task is Fall 2020 (version 2)
-Page 1
-10/18/2020ECSE 427/COMP 310 – Operating Systems
-Assignment 02 – Simple Thread Scheduler
-moved from the wait queue to the task ready queue and it would get to run in a future time.
+When the response arrives, the task is moved from the wait queue to the task ready queue and it would get to run in a future time.
 We have sut_write() to write data to the remote process.
 However, the write is non-blocking.
 To simplify the problem, we don’t even wait for an acknowledgement of the sent data.
 We copy the